yyssl88/Cardinality-Estimation/README.md

 # Feature Extraction

-To handle strings with edit distance or Jaccard, we use the feature extraction part to transform strings to vectors.
+To handle strings with edit distance or sets with Jaccard, we use the feature extraction part to transform strings to vectors.

 ### Edit Distance